Tories promise NB Power rate freeze

 Progressive Conservative Leader David Alward is promising a three-year freeze on power rates if his party wins the September 27 New Brunswick election.

-Alward made the promise in Saint John, saying he wants to offer stable power rates to residents and businesses.
+Alward made the promise in Saint John, saying he wants to offer stable power rates to residents and businesses amid an energy sector in flux in New Brunswick.

-The Tory leader said an energy commission would be struck to chart a path for NB Power, whose generation assets were almost sold to Hydro-Québec this year under a proposed deal with New Brunswick's Liberal government.
+The Tory leader said an energy commission would be struck to chart a path for NB Power going forward, whose generation assets were almost sold to Hydro-Que9bec this year under a power deal with New Brunswick's Liberal government.

-"While a Shawn Graham government tried to convince New Brunswickers that selling NB Power was the only way to achieve rate relief, a knowledgeable and credible group of New Brunswickers have done a thorough analysis of NB Power's finances and are confident with NB Power's ability to commit to freezing power rates until March 31, 2013," Alward said in a news release.
+"While a Shawn Graham government tried to convince New Brunswickers that selling NB Power was the only way to achieve rate relief in bills, a knowledgeable and credible group of New Brunswickers have done a thorough analysis of NB Power's finances and are confident with NB Power's ability to commit to freezing power rates until March 31, 2013," Alward said in a news release.

 Alward also told CBC News he will soon release a plan to bring the province back to balanced budgets in four years.